-The section is located right under the rib primal and has a higher fat content.
+This section is located right under the rib primal and has a higher fat content.
 The Short Plate is a source of Short Ribs and Ground Beef.
-It's also the home of the Skirt Steak—a thin, flavorful cut that's best when marinated and seared over high heat.
+It's also the home of the Skirt Steal, a thin, flavorful cut that's best when marinated and seared over high heat.

 Common cuts that come off the Plate Primal: